Reviews You Can Rely On

 Outdoor Research knows rain.
 Born in the Pacific Northwest, the Aspire Pant is an impeccable blend of waterproof/breathable fabric and is ideal for venting on humid days.
 As a bonus, it is lightweight and comfortable for all-day wear and carry.
 It is versatile enough to take on various adventures and durable enough to withstand use.
 In the Northwest, there is a saying: If you don't like the weather, wait 20 minutes.
 Here, the weather changes on a whim, and this pant is designed to keep you comfortable when it's hot or cold and windy.
 Designed with zips, it vents well and can be taken off in a breeze.
 You can even take it off without pulling your boots off.

-While we can't help but gush about these pants, there are a few drawbacks to note.
-First, it comes at a higher relative price.
+While we can't help but gush about these pants, there are some downsides we came across during testing.
+First, the price point is relatively high.
 Second, the partial zips on the sides don't fully unzip the pant leg for full ventilation.
-Still, if your budget allows you to spend a few more bucks on high-quality and versatile pants, you'll be pleased with this one, and we recommend it for changing weather.
-Another option we like for varied use and climates is the Patagonia Torrentshell 3L, which offers an even better degree of water resistance.
+Regardless, if you have some wiggle room in the budget to spend a few more dollars on high-quality and versatile pants, you'll be pleased with this option, and we recommend it for changing weather.
+Another option we like for varied use and climates is the Patagonia Torrentshell 3L, which offers an even better degree of water resistance and scored nearly a perfect 10 in this test metric.

 Read more: Outdoor Research Aspire Pant review